-Easy to park, easy to walk
+Easy to park, easy to do this circular walk

 It was free to park the car which was a bonus.
 The day was dry, slightly overcast and not too cold although the sun did peek through at points.
-Perfect weather for a good, long walk.
+Perfect weather for a good, long, circular walk.
 After a flight of steps down to the river bank it was almost all flat.
 A well-worn path with a few steps here and there and a few tree roots along the way.